PavelKisliak/BitSerializer/README.md

 - Customizable validation of deserialized values with producing an output list of errors.
 - Configurable set of policies to control overflow and type mismatch errors.
 - Support loading named fields in any order with conditions (for version control).
-- Serialization support for almost all STD containers and types.
+- Serialization support for almost all STD containers and types (including Unicode strings).
 - Support for serializing enum types as integers or strings as you wish.
 - Support serialization to memory, streams and files.
 - Encoding to various UTF formats.